 James Essex, The Younger

 Coming with a strong family reputation for build quality, construction work fell naturally to master carpenter James Essex, The Younger.

-The Essexes had become well known within the University for the quality of their work.
+The Essexes were well-known at the University for the exceptional quality of their work.

-So much so, that in 1756 that the younger James Essex was asked to design and build a new building for Queens’ College.
-If you have ever been on the river you’ll spot the building – named after its designer – The Essex Building.
+So much so that the younger James Essex was commissioned in 1756 to design and construct a new structure for Queens College.
+If you’ve ever been on the river, you’ve probably seen The Essex Building, which was named for its designer.